rafalwizen/habits-tracker/README.md

 - Icons designed using Heroicons
 - Inspired by GitHub's contribution calendar
-- Built with ❤️ by a world-class React engineer
+- Built with ❤️ by Rafał Wiżeń

 ## 📈 Roadmap